 Satellite Doves Baby's Have Left The Nest

-Like most things in life baby's are born, they grow up, then they leave and thats what happend to Boris & Doris young.
+Like most things in life baby's are born, they grow up, then they leave and that's what happened to Boris & Doris young.

 Over the weeks we watched the eggs hatch and slowly they grew bigger and bigger so much so Boris & Doris couldn't roost on the nest with them.